rossetti/KSLBook/docs/06-Chapter6.md

     }
 ```

 The shirt making process is constructed based on a different entity that represents what happens to a shirt.
 There are a couple of interesting things to note.
 First a property `orderNum` is defined using Kotlin's [concise syntax](https://kotlinlang.org/docs/classes.html#constructors) for declaring properties in the default constructor.
 The property `orderNum` is used to identify, for the shirt, which order created it.
-Then, the shirt uses the shirt makers to make the shirt via the seize-delay-release code.
+Then, the shirt uses the shirt makers resource to make the shirt via the *(seize-delay-release)* code.

 Finally, the blocking queue that was defined as part of the process model is used to send a reference to the shirt to the channel queue that connects the shirt process with the ordering process.
 A Kotlin [qualified this](https://kotlinlang.org/docs/this-expressions.html) reference must be used to identify the shirt within the `KSLProcessBuilder.` As the shirts are made, they are sent to the channel.
 When the correct number of shirts for the order are made the waiting order can pull them from the channel and continue with its process.
 Now, let's take a closer look at the blocking code statement in the order process:

 ```kt
 completedShirts = waitForItems(completedShirtQ, size, {it.orderNum == this@Order.id})